spapas/spapas.github.io/content/django-guidelines.rst

 templates would be for the Django template backend, so you'll need to convert/re-write these templates to be used with a different engine.

-I would consider the Jinja engine only if you already have a bunch of Jinja templates from a different project and you want to quickly use them.
+I would consider the Jinja engine only if I already had a bunch of Jinja templates from a different project and wanted to quickly use them on my project.

 Don't add template tags when you can use a method
 -------------------------------------------------